As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 Also, in order for your new doctors to have a seamless view of your medical history, get copies of all medical and immunization records for everyone in the family from your current doctors.

 Don’t feel like you have to make a decision on a permanent home right away.
 Many rental agencies and apartment complexes allow you to rent on a month-to-month basis, giving you a chance to get more familiar with the area and be comfortable with your decisions.

 Double-Check Your Packing List

 Nonetheless, there’s much to do and several moving checklists available to help you stay on track.

-Pack up as much as you can and live with the bare essentials until it’s time to move.
+Pack up as much as you can.
+Live with the bare essentials until it’s time to move.
 Portable moving containers are a big help.
-They come in various sizes and will be delivered to your new place when you’re ready.
-Ship a box of things you’ll need ahead of your departure such as a few changes of clothes, towels, cooking utensils and an inflatable mattress to tide you over until the rest of your belongings arrive.
+They come in various sizes and will be delivered to your new place once you’re ready.
+Ship a box of things you’ll need (such as a few changes of clothes, towels, cooking utensils and an inflatable mattress) ahead of your departure, to tide you over until the rest of your belongings arrive.

-Determine all the places you need to contact to cancel service in your old home (phone, utilities, lawn care, etc).
-Your realtor should be able to provide you with a list of all the services you’ll need in your new home such as cable, phone, electric, gas and more.
+Determine all the places you’ll need to contact to cancel service in your old home (phone, utilities, lawn care, etc.) and start new service in your new home.
+Your real estate agent should be able to provide you with a list of all the services you’ll need in your new home.
 Arrange for these utilities to be turned on the day before you arrive.

 Last, but not least, plan to arrive a few days before your start date at work or first day of school.
 Get some of the basics set up at home and introduce yourself to neighbors!
 Drive around – find the best routes to work and school and locate a convenience store and pharmacy.